 A December 25th birthday celebration for Christ served to compete with and counteract the festival of the pagan devotees of Sol-Mithra.
 The church was able to challenge the worshippers of Sol Invictus with Jesus Christ, whom they proclaimed as the true Son of God and the Sun of Righteousness (Malachi 4:2; Revelation 1:13, 16).

 Christmas celebration was an effective evangelizing event for turning the hearts and minds of people to Christ and away from worship of Sol.
 It also provided church members with a safe, Christ-centered worship alternative to other heathen festivals, such as the late December Saturnalia.
 Simultaneously, the Roman church could promote prayerful and moral behavior, in sharp contrast to the licentiousness that accompanied the pagan festivals.

 Celebration of Christmas (or Advent, a term referring to Christ’s coming) also was effective in combating heresies about Jesus, pointing to his incarnation as a real human being.

 It’s not surprising that the December 25th Christmas celebration quickly spread from the congregations in Rome to churches throughout the empire.
 From the fourth century on, every Western calendar assigns Christmas to December 25.
-By the middle of the fifth century, most of the Eastern churches had adopted the Christmas festival, and by the time of Jerome (347-420) and Augustine (354-430), it is everywhere established in Christendom.
+By the middle of the fifth century, most of the Eastern churches had adopted the Christmas festival, although on January 6, and by the time of Jerome (347-420) and Augustine (354-430), Christmas is everywhere established in Christendom.